JCThePants/Bukkit-PVStar-Modules/README.md

-Bukkit-PVStar-Modules
+PVStar-Modules
 =====================

 A collection of PV-Star Modules to extend PV-Star's functionality.

-*Under heavy development, expect large changes.*
+*Under heavy development, expect breaking changes.*

+**Definitions**

+ * Module - Extends PV-Star functionality by adding new types, extensions, commands or anything else.
+ * Extension - Can be applied to 1 or more arenas to modify and extend its behavior.

+ **Modules in project**

  * **PVAutoRestore** - Add arena region auto-restore extension.